HanifaElahi/HanifaElahi/README.md

 #### **Professional Experience:**

-3.5 years in Data Analytics, specializing in data-driven decision-making, business intelligence, and advanced analytics.
+A highly analytical and detail-oriented Data Analyst with 3.5 years of experience in transforming complex datasets into actionable business insights.
+Adept at working with cross-functional teams, optimizing data pipelines, and driving data-driven decision-making.

 #### **Core Expertise:**